Cuarteto Zupay: Dictatorship period (1976-1983)

 The play received the 1983 Premio Prensario and was recorded on disc by Philips, with the participation of the following musicians: Mauricio Cardozo Ocampo on Spanish guitar and twelve-string guitar; Babu Cerviño on synthesizer; Carmelo Saíta on bells and metal hoops; Edgardo Rudnitzky on tam tam and timpani; José Luis Colzani on drums; Felipe Oscar Pérez on piano; Oscar Alem on bass; Telmo Gómez and Horacio Viola on trumpets; Carlos Hugo Borgnia and Norberto Claudio Tavella on trombones.

-El inglés has been defined as:A fundamental piece of the Argentinian theater of all times.
-Acting and music unraveling the mysteries of our history in Juan Carlos Gené's epic play par excellence.Recalling that moment, Pepe Soriano said:The play's success even took us to the Cosquín Festival and it was the only play that was presented at a folk music festival.
+Recalling that moment, Pepe Soriano said:The play's success even took us to the Cosquín Festival and it was the only play that was presented at a folk music festival.
 That evening is unforgettable to me, with the audience standing with white handkerchiefs and the church bells ringing.
 To my friends the Zupay, I can only say: thank you!

 —Pepe Soriano.They released two more albums that same year, a compilation in Brazil and a reunion album with Litto Nebbia, founder of Argentine rock.
 The latter is titled Nebbia-Zupay, para que se encuentran los hombres and contains eleven songs that they performed together in different shows.
 Of the songs, eight are by Nebbia (Nueva zamba para mi tierra, Yo no permito, etc.), two are by María Elena Walsh (Serenata para la tierra de uno and Barco quieto), ending the album with Ave María by Schubert.
 Among the musicians participating in this album are Oscar Moro, drummer of Los Gatos, in Nueva zamba para mi tierra, Lalo de los Santos on bass, guitar and backing vocals, drummer Norberto Minichillo, and Uruguayan percussionist Cacho Tejera in Ojos que ven, corazón que siente.
 On the back cover of the album, Litto Nebbia says that "it took us a week to record it and 20 years of professional career to be able to do it."